DenBelmans/Eurorack-Dual-VCA/README.md

 If there are any issues with any of the files, contact me, I made this before I knew I would be sharing everything on here.

 31/12/2020: First tests showed some issues with the design which were solved before uploading the files to GitHub, though the current files are not tested yet, this will likely happen later this month when I place a new order for PCBs.

+20/01/2021: I have changed a few small things and will be ordering the current PCB design in the next week.